Alexey-T/pyPhpTree/readme.md

 # pyPhpTree module

-Module is a tiny parser of PHP source code, which finds lines with "class"/"function" declarations.
+Module for Python 3.
+Tiny parser of PHP source code, which finds lines with class/function/namespace/trait declarations.
 It reads PHP code only inside `<? ... ?>` tags (any count of fragments in one file), and outside of `/* ... */` and `// ...` comments, and outside of single/double-quoted strings (multi-line strings supported, escape backslash supported), and outside of heredoc/herenow blocks.

 # API